 A similar manufacturing problem in Q4 2014 was not resolved until Q3 2015, when the former branded product Efcortesol was relaunched as the current generic.
 The previous licence holder, Amdipharm, has since been taken over by Concordia, a Canadian-headquartered generic drug producer.

-Once the remaining warehoused stocks have been depleted, anyone who needs to renew their injection kit materials will have to ask their GP to issue a prescription for the alternative form of injectable hydrocortisone:
+Once the remaining warehoused stocks held by wholesalers and hospitals have been depleted, anyone who needs to renew their injection kit materials will have to ask their GP to issue a prescription for the alternative form of injectable hydrocortisone:

 hydrocortisone sodium succinate (Solu-Cortef) 100mg powder, with a 2ml ampoule of solvent (sterile water) members outside the UK (Ireland, Europe and Americas) may also be able to obtain the Act-o-Vial preparation, containing hydrocortisone sodium succinate and water in a chambered ampoule.